RohitRTdev/simc/README.md

 # Simple C compiler
+To learn about the inner working of this compiler, check out this blog https://rohitrtdev.github.io/

 To build this, simply execute from top level directory
 ### If you're on GNU compatible system